The Alpha Fire Company is the volunteer company that serves State College, Penn State, and the surrounding townships.

 With State College and Penn State growing, the two companies merged in 1924.
 Penn State discontinued its fire company and provided needed funding for Alpha.
 The student firefighters were allowed to join Alpha.

-The first Alpha fire station was built on Frasier Street between College and Beaver avenues in 1908.
+The first Alpha fire station was built in 1908 on Frasier Street between College and Beaver avenues.
 The company moved to a new station on South Atherton Street in 1974.
-Substations opened in Patton Townships (2001) and College Township (2003)
+Substations opened in Patton Township (2001) and College Township (2003)

 Alpha provides volunteers with all the instruction and equipment needed to serve.
 The instruction includes live training, online coursework, and various certifications.
 The company also has a “live-in” program, where firefighters stay at a room at one of the stations in exchange for being available to respond to calls.